Unusual Options Activity Insight: EVgo | Benzinga

 Unusual Options Activity Insight: EVgo

-Shares of EVgo (NASDAQ:EVGO) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $11.89.
+On Tuesday, shares of EVgo (NASDAQ:EVGO) saw unusual options activity.
+After the option alert, the stock price moved down to $9.2.

 - Option Type: SWEEP